docgeni/docgeni/docs/en-us/guides/advance/home.md

 - `title:` title of site
 - `description:` description of site
 - `banner:` the background image, title and description are centered by default.
 If the background image is obscured, the position can be modified through custom styles
-- `darkBanner:` the dark theme background image, title and description are centered by default.
-If the background image is obscured, the position can be modified through custom styles
 - `backgroundColor`: background color, default is `#dae6f3`
 - `actions:` shortcut button actions
 - `actions.text:` button text for every action